sheng88/ihsmarkitproj/README.md

 ### Overview

-This workspace contains only one class com.ihsmarkit.assignment.FindPalindromes, which allows user to find all palindromes for a given string.
+This workspace contains only one class, com.ihsmarkit.assignment.FindPalindromes, which allows user to find all palindromes for a given string.
 The class source file is located under src/main/scala.
 It's associated ScalaTest class com.ihsmarkit.assignment.FindPalindromesSpec can be found under the corresponding test folder src/test/scala.
 To successfully compile this project, your computer must satisfy the following system requirements.

 ### System Requirements:
 1) Java JDK 1.8.0